getsentry/hackweek-servicegraph/README.md

     "host_node_id": "node-id of the host we're running on", "type": "what type of service am i", "description": "human readable description"
     "id": "<service_id>", # optional service id obtained from previous calls,  the registrar is encouraged but is not required to retain the id
-  }
+    "project_id": "The id of the project (a la sentry)", }
 }
 ```